Large anomalous Nernst and spin Nernst effects in noncollinear antiferromagnets Mn$_3X$ ($X$ = Sn, Ge, Ga): Results and discussion

 In Fig. 6(b), the calculated $T$-dependence of the SNC for all three alloys as well as Pt metal are displayed.
-Fig. 6(b) shows that the magnitude of the SNC of Mn$_{3}$Sn is very large at high temperatures (e.g., $\sim$10 ($\hbar$/e)A/m-K at $T = 400$ K).
+Fig. 6(b) shows that the magnitude of the SNC of Mn$_{3}$Sn is very large at high temperatures (e.g., $\sim$1.2 ($\hbar$/e)A/m-K at $T = 400$ K).
 Nevertheless, the SNC decreases monotonically as the $T$ decreases down to 50 K. Interestingly, the SNC of Pt has a very similar $T$-dependence, albeit with a much smaller magnitude and an opposite sign.
-In contrast, Mn$_{3}$Ga has a smaller SNC at high temperatures (e.g., $\sim$4.4 ($\hbar$/e)A/m-K at $T = 400$ K).
-However, the SNC of Mn$_{3}$Ga increases steadily as the $T$ is lowered, and it reaches its maximum of $\sim$10 ($\hbar$/e)A/m-K at $T = 175$ K. It then decreases monotonically as the $T$ further decreases.
-Mn$_{3}$Ge has a small SNC at high temperatures (e.g., $\sim$1.9 ($\hbar$/e)A/m-K at $T = 400$ K).
+In contrast, Mn$_{3}$Ga has a smaller SNC at high temperatures (e.g., $\sim$0.61 ($\hbar$/e)A/m-K at $T = 400$ K).
+However, the SNC of Mn$_{3}$Ga increases steadily as the $T$ is lowered, and it reaches its maximum of $\sim$1.34 ($\hbar$/e)A/m-K at $T = 175$ K. It then decreases monotonically as the $T$ further decreases.
+Mn$_{3}$Ge has a small SNC at high temperatures (e.g., $\sim$0.26 ($\hbar$/e)A/m-K at $T = 400$ K).
 The SNC of Mn$_{3}$Ge decreases gradually as the $T$ decreases and changes sign at $T = 225$ K. After passing 225 K, it further decreases as the $T$ is lowered to 125 K, and it then increases slightly as the $T$ decreases to 50 K.

 We calculated the energy derivative of the SHC for all the alloys and fcc Pt, as listed in Table II, in order to examine the validity of the Mott relation [Eq.
 (7)].
 The SNC at 100 K calculated using Eq.
 (7) and the energy derivatives of the SHC are shown in Fig. 6(b).
 Figure 6(b) indicates that all the SNC values calculated this way agree in sign with those calculated directly using Eq.
 (4).
 For fcc Pt, the SNC values [-0.30 and -0.31 ($\hbar$/e)S/cm] agree rather well.
-This level of agreement [-0.89 and -1.11 ($\hbar$/e)S/cm] is maintained even at 300 K. For Mn$_{3}$Ga (Mn$_{3}$Ge), the SNC value from Eq.
-(7) is 2.5 (five) times smaller than that from Eq.
-(4).
-For Mn$_{3}$Sn, the SNC values from Eq.
-(7) and Eq.
-(4) differ by one order of magnitude [Fig. 6(b)].
+This level of agreement [-0.89 and -1.11 ($\hbar$/e)S/cm] is maintained even at 300 K. For all three Mn compounds Mn$_{3}$X, the SNC values estimated using Mott relation [Eq.
+(7)] agree rather well with that calculated directly using Eq.
+(4) [Fig. 6(b)].